echefukel/QUICK-BIO/README.md

 - 👋 Hi, I’m @echefukel
 - 👀 I’m interested in front end development
-- 🌱 I’m currently learning HTML CSS and Java
+- 🌱 I’m currently learning HTML CSS Javascript and REACT
 - 💞️ I’m looking to collaborate on any front end project
 - 📫 How to reach me ...